 App suggestions to help sell your art online:

 - Print-on-demand apps.
-If you sell your artwork via prints and merch, apps like Creativehub, Printful, or Printify can sync with your store, taking the burden of shipping and fulfillment out of the equation.
+If you sell your artwork as prints and merch, apps like Creativehub, Printful, or Printify can sync with your store.

 - Gallery apps.
-An app like POWRful Photo Gallery can feature past or out-of-stock works, serving as a portfolio or full catalog of your work for galleries or brands looking to partner with you.
+An app like POWRful Photo Gallery can be used to create a portfolio or catalog of your work to share with galleries or brands looking to partner with you.

 - Social marketing apps.
-As a creator, you may lean toward visual social media platforms like Instagram to help market your products and build an audience.
 Keep site content fresh with an app like Instafeed that pulls Instagram images into a gallery on your site.